yiling-huang/diabetes_knn_R/README.md

 What did I do in this file?

-A. Data Preprocessing
+  Data Preprocessing
      1. Detect missing value
      2. Normalize data

-B. Find optimal k
+  Find optimal k

-C. Separate data into train and test
+  Separate data into train and test

-D. Fit data into model
+  Fit data into model

-E. Measure performance of model
+  Measure performance of model